Registration Opens December 1, 2014

 College Station, TX 77843-1245

 To receive credit, you must be present for the entire conference.
-You are required to sign in at the beginning of the conference and you must sign out at the end of the program to receive CE credit.
+You are required to sign in at the beginning of the conference.
 Those arriving more than 15 minutes after the scheduled start time or leaving before the conference is completed will not receive CE credits.
 All attendees must complete a Program Evaluation to receive their CE certificate.

 Participants attending this conference will be able to:

-- Discuss the construct of psychopathy and apply the knowledge of psychopathy to investigative techniques
+- Objective: Discuss the construct of psychopathy and apply the knowledge to investigative techniques